jakeprice-me/tech-notes/content/reconnection-issue-sonoff-snzb-02-zigbee2mqtt.md

 2. Restart Zigbee2MQTT.
 3. Re-pair the device.

-!!! tip
+> [!tip]
-	This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.
+> This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.

-!!! warning
+> [!warning]
-	If it really doesn't work, then swap the battery with another and try again.
+> If it really doesn't work, then swap the battery with another and try again.
 It'll sometimes take a few goes before it gets picked up.
 Often you just have to keep restarting, and trying until it works.

 ## Replace Battery